SilverScript Plan Support

 SilverScript also supports you by providing you the opportunity to request and receive a written explanation (Coverage Determination)

 about your benefits.
-This includes your right to request decisions about exceptions to coverage, to waive a requirement or lower your
+This includes your right to request decisions about exceptions to coverage, to waive a requirement or to lower your

 cost for a certain drug—all based on medical need as explained by your doctor or other prescriber.